 Key Stage 3 (Years 7, 8 & 9)

-At the beginning of Key Stage 3 in History, students consider the vital questions ‘What is history?’ and ‘What lessons are learned from History?’
+At the beginning of Key Stage 3 in History, students consider the vital question ‘Why study history?’
 Students build skills such as examining and interpreting sources to enable them to investigate evidence and reach informed conclusions.
 A variety of learning methods are used, including group work, discussion, examination of original and secondary sources, film, and project work.

 Year 7 topics covered include: